sertel/refinedrust-dev/SPEC_FORMAT.md

 To prevent an expression wrapped in curly braces to be transformed, write two curly braces: `{{ ... }}`.
 This will be replaced by `{ ... }`.

-## RefinedRust propositions
-For propositional specifications, as appearing in `#[rr::requires("P")]`, `#[rr::ensures("P")]`, and `#[rr::invariant("P")]`, specific notational shortcuts are supported.
-By default, `P` is interpreted as a (pure) Coq proposition (i.e., it is interpreted to the Iris proposition `⌜P⌝`).

-This can be changed by format specifiers starting with `#` which preceed the string `"P"`:

-- The `#iris` format specifier interprets `P` as an Iris proposition.
-- Type assignments for locations/places can be specified by the `#type "l" : "r" @ "ty"` template, specifying that `l` is an owned pointer storing a value of type `r @ ty`.
-- In `rr::invariant` clauses on structs, the `#own` specifier only makes the following Iris proposition available in the invariant for owned types.
-- In `rr::invariant` clauses on structs, the `#shr` specifier only makes the following Iris proposition available in the invariant for shared types.

-In the default interpretation as pure Coq propositions, optionally a name can be specified that will be used in Coq's context (if the proposition becomes a hypothesis), by writing (for instance) `#[rr::requires("Hx" : "x < 5")]`.
-This is especially useful for semi-manual proofs.

 ## Types